Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Average car insurance costs in Los Angeles

-Los Angeles has some of the highest car insurance rates in the state, with drivers paying on average $2,238 annually.
-The average annual cost of car insurance in the state of California is $1,968.
+Los Angeles drivers pay an average of $2,238 annually for car insurance, or $186.50 monthly.
+At $540 above California’s average annual premium, LA city sees some of the highest car insurance rates in the state.
+The average annual cost of car insurance in the state of California is $1,698.

 Why is car insurance so expensive in Los Angeles?